We may earn money or products from the companies mentioned in this post.

 Take a Sahara Desert tour

-The Sahara Desert is big, so naturally a Sahara Desert tour takes at least a full day if not 3 or 4.
+The Sahara Desert is one of the best places to visit in Morocco.
+It is big and vast, so naturally a Sahara Desert tour takes at least a full day if not 3 or 4.
 Often done on camel-back, a trek through the desert is one of those activities that would be better with older children.
 Many Sahara Desert tours require participants to be at least 5 years old.

 Spend the day at the beach